 Any urban environment is in a constant state of flux.
 In this respect, a kaleidoscope of collected data on Savamala and the first round of analysis on urban assemblages have revealed sets of relationships between urban agents, the morphology of urban decision- making and urban complexity.
 As discussed above, these relationships contain only the reference to past and present urban processes.
 Conversely, ”glocalized” 1 socio-spatial patterns cover up the space-time relations of urbanity and address the future prospects of development.

 To gain a fuller appreciation of these future-oriented processes, close vivisection of socio-spatial patterns in Savamala relied on the qualitative data obtained in four rounds of consecutive data collection: documents review, questionnaires, workshops, and interviews.
-Based on these data and in reference to MAS methodological framework, socio-spatial patterns are divided into:
+Based on these data and in reference to the MAS methodological framework, socio-spatial patterns are divided into:

 Passive contextual elements or objects in MAS terminology